wesleyjholt/hiermodelutils/README.md

 - *...doing **vectorized** computations with **missing data** efficiently.*
 - *...and other random stuff (custom defined Numpyro distributions, probability density function visualization, etc.).*

-While there is a focus on supporting compatibility with Numpyro's API, most of the utilities are agnostic to the underlying probabilistic programming framework.
+While the focus is on supporting compatibility with Numpyro's API, most of the utilities are actually agnostic to the underlying probabilistic programming framework.

 ### Examples
 - TODO: Add examples